tazzaoui/mipsAssembler/README.md

 # MIPS Assembler
-A MIPS implementation of an assembler that generates machine code from a subset of the MIPS instruction set.
+An assembler capable of interpreting a limited subset of the MIPS instruction set.